-There have been changes made recently to the assistance provided by the Government to help with the cost of child care.
+From 7 March 2022, changes to Government assistance to help with the cost of child care, means many families are now entitled to higher child care subsidies, however if you salary package your child care costs, you may not be entitled to them.
 This article provides a brief summary of the changes and how salary packaging child care costs may affect families.
 It is for general information purposes only.
 We encourage you to seek your own independent taxation and financial advice before making any decision on whether to salary sacrifice your childcare costs.

-From 2 July 2018, the new Child Care Subsidy (CCS) replaced the pre-existing Child Care Benefit and Child Care Rebate.
-Likewise, the Additional Child Care Subsidy (ACCS) replaced the Special Child Care Benefit, Grandparent Child Care Benefit and Jobs, Education and Training child care fee assistance.
-For more information on eligibility for and details on CCS, ACCS and a range of other payments you may be entitled to, see the document A Guide to Australian Government Payments which is available on the Health and Human Services website.
+You may also be eligible for Additional Child Care Subsidy (ACCS) if you are experiencing temporary financial hardship, are an eligible grandparent getting an income support payment, transitioning from a certain income support payment to work, or caring for a child who is vulnerable or at risk.
+For more information on eligibility for and details on CCS, ACCS and a range of other payments you may be entitled to, see the document A Guide to Australian Government Payments which is available on the Services Australia website.

-Importantly, if you choose to salary package your child care costs this may mean you are not entitled to child care payments from the Government.
+Importantly, if you choose to salary package your child care costs and your employer becomes liable for all or part of your child care fees, you will not be entitled to CCS or ACCS from the Government.
 An individual is only entitled to claim CCS or ACCS for fees that they are genuinely liable to pay themselves.
-So where the employer (in our case Defence) is liable to pay your childcare costs, because you have salary packaged them, you are not entitled to claim CCS or ACCS for those childcare costs.
-If in addition to salary sacrificing some of your childcare costs you also pay for a portion yourself directly – you may be able to claim CCS or ACCS for this portion subject to you meeting the other eligibility criteria for the payments.
+If in addition to salary sacrificing some of your childcare costs you also pay for a portion yourself directly, you may be eligible for CCS or ACCS for this portion, providing you meet other eligibility criteria.

-Two sources of tax advice are registered taxation agents (tax agents) and accountants.
-The focus of many tax agent’s practice is helping individuals with lodging their personal tax returns.
-If you are seeking advice that is about more complicated issues than simply lodging your return you may be better placed seeing your accountant rather than a tax agent.
-If you do not have an accountant you may be able to locate a suitable one through either Certified Practising Accountants (CPA) Australia or the Chartered Accountants Australia & New Zealand.
-Both of these professional bodies have fairly high minimum levels of experience and qualifications.
-We often advise members to also speak to their colleagues or family to find out if they have a tax agent or accountant they can recommend.
+If you need tax advice you can contact a registered taxation agent or an accountant.
+Tax agents typically help individuals with lodging their personal tax return.
+If you are looking for advice on more complex tax issues you may be better to speak with an accountant.
+If you do not have an accountant, or know anyone who can recommend one for you, you may be able to locate a suitable one through either Certified Practising Accountants (CPA) Australia or the Chartered Accountants Australia & New Zealand.
+Both of these professional bodies have minimum levels of experience and qualifications.

-We would encourage you to use the ADF Financial Advice Referral Program list available on the ADF Financial Services Consumer Centre’s website www.adfconsumer.gov.au if you are seeking financial advice.
+The ADF Financial Advice Referral Program available on the ADF Financial Services Consumer Centre’s website, may help you find a suitable financial adviser.
 The program is endorsed by the Chiefs of Service Committee (COSC) and provides a list of financial advisers who have made legally binding undertakings to Defence about the way they do business and how they charge fees, meaning that they are free from remuneration-based conflicts of interest, like commissions and asset-based fees.